-If the proposed model update is not found to be acceptable by the Commission, the Commission Chair shall send a letter to the modeling organization noting such and that the model currently found acceptable by the Commission shall continue to be acceptable and expires as originally provided for in section XIV.
+If the proposed model update is not found to be acceptable by the Commission, the Commission Chair shall send a letter to the modeling organization noting such and that the current acceptable model shall continue to be acceptable and expires as originally provided for in section XIV.
 Expiration of a Model Found Acceptable.

 The appeal process as specified in section VII.
 Appeal Process to be Used by a Modeling Organization if a Model is Not Found to be Acceptable by the Commission shall not be applicable.
-This will require the modeling organization to make any contemplated model update for the Commission's consideration in the next review cycle as determined by time frames established in the next Hurricane Standards Report of Activities scheduled for publication in 2023.
+This will require the modeling organization to make any contemplated model update for the Commission's consideration in the next review cycle as determined by time frames established in the current Hurricane Standards Report of Activities.